 (b) the Price as at the date of delivery of the Goods according to the Seller’s current price list; or

-(c) the Seller’s quoted price (subject to clause 5.2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.
+(c) the Seller’s quoted price (subject to clause 6.2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.

 6.2 The Seller reserves the right to change the Price: